Stock Market News Today: Unraveling the Mysteries of Profitability

 —The trend is his friend.
 He seeks out the trend of the market and romances it.

 He loves the market, whether bull or bear; he follows wherever it leads.
 If it’s in an uptrend, he’s bullish or leaves it alone; if it’s in a downtrend, he’s bearish or stays out.
 He does not try to pick reversals or outsmart the world; he merely wants to follow the market’s direction.
-When a lover increases his position, his original position is profitable and the market shows continued promise.
-Clearly, lovers also have losing positions but never allow it to become a fight with the market.
-Unlike the fighter, the lover never closes his eyes with righteous indignation, I will be right.
+When a lover increases his position, his original position is profitable, and the market shows continued promise.
+Lovers also have losing positions but never allow it to become a fight with the market.
+Unlike the fighter, the lover never closes his eyes with righteous indignation; I will be correct.
 Unlike the fighter, the lover seldom blames a loss on the market.

 Trading ranges act differently than trending markets.